gardener/documentation/hugo/content/050-tutorials/content/howto/network-isolation/_index.md

 ...or **DENY all traffic from other namespaces**

-You can configure a **NetworkPolicy** to deny all the traffic from other namespaces while allowing all the traffic coming from the same namespace the pod deployed to.
+You can configure a **NetworkPolicy** to deny all the traffic from other namespaces while allowing all the traffic coming from the same namespace the pod was deployed into.

 <img src="howto-namespaceisolation.png" width="100%">

 **There are many reasons why you may chose to employ Kubernetes network policies:**
  - Isolate multi-tenant deployments
  - Regulatory compliance
- - Ensure containers assigned to different environments (e.g. dev/staging/prod) cannot interfere with one another
+ - Ensure containers assigned to different environments (e.g. dev/staging/prod) cannot interfere with each other

 Kubernetes **network policies** are application centric compared to infrastructure/network centric standard firewalls.
-**There are no explicit CIDR or IP used** for matching source or destination IP’s. **Network policies build up on labels and selectors** which are key concepts of Kubernetes that are used to organize (for e.g all DB tier pods of app) and select subsets of objects.
+**There are no explicit CIDRs or IP addresses used** for matching source or destination IP’s. **Network policies build up on labels and selectors** which are key concepts of Kubernetes that are used to organize (for e.g all DB tier pods of an app) and select subsets of objects.

 ## Example
-We create two nginx HTTP-Server in two namespaces and block all traffic between the two namespaces.
+We create two nginx HTTP-Servers in two namespaces and block all traffic between the two namespaces.
 E.g. you are unable to get content from *namespace1* if you are sitting in *namespace2*.

 ## Setup the namespaces